- Tour Plan

 - Day 1

-Located an hour and a half north of Ecuadors capital city of Quito, therefore making it fairly easy to explore and shop all your Alpaca clothing you always wanted, as well as enbroidered table cloths, napkins, table runners among many other souvenirs found at this huge indigenous market.
+Located an hour and a half north of Ecuadors capital city of Quito, therefore making it fairly easy to explore and shop all your Alpaca clothing you always wanted, as well as hand enbroidered table cloths, napkins, table runners among many other souvenirs found at this huge indigenous market.

 More about this tour